Floorplan Restoration by Structure Hallucinating Transformer Cascades: Experimental Results

 \section{Experimental Results}

-We have implemented the proposal system using PyTorch 1.10.0 and Python 3.9.7, and used a workstation with a 3.70GHz Intel i9-10900X CPU (20 cores) and an NVIDIA RTX A6000 GPU.
-Due to memory limitation, we use a batch size of 1 during training, while accumulating gradients over 16 samples for one parameter update.
-We use AdamW optimization method, while setting the learning rate to $10^{-5}$ for the CNN module in the encoder and $10^{-4}$ for the rest of the network (i.e., a Transformer block in the encoder and the three cascading Transformer decoders).
+We have implemented the proposed system using PyTorch 1.10.0 and Python 3.9.7, and used a workstation with a 3.70GHz Intel i9-10900X CPU (20 cores) and an NVIDIA RTX A6000 GPU.
+To accommodate the varying number of visible doors/rooms, we use a batch size of 1 during training, while accumulating gradients over 16 samples for a parameter update.
+We use AdamW optimizer, while setting the learning rate to $10^{-5}$ for the CNN module in the encoder and $10^{-4}$ for the rest of the network (i.e., a Transformer block in the encoder and the three cascading Transformer decoders).
 We divide the learning rate by 10 after every 100 epochs.
 We train for 240 epochs, which takes roughly 22 hours with the workstation.

-\mysubsubsection{Competing methods} We compare the proposed approach against the three competing methods.
-The first one is UNeT with a public implementation~\cite{unet-pytorch}.
-The second one is Mask-RCNN with two different backbones (ResNet-50 and ResNet-101) with an official implementation from Meta AI Research~\cite{detectron2}.
-The third one is DETR again with the same two backbones (ResNet-50 and ResNet-101) with an official implementation by the authors~\cite{detr}.